Home - The Best Propane Grills in 2023

 4. Weber Spirit II E-310 3-Burner Liquid Propane Grill

-This larger Weber, which we think is the overall best three-burner grill, is the best smart grill in its category.
-It’s a good size for larger families or for bigger events.
+This larger Weber, which we think is the overall three-burner grill, is the smart grill in its category.
+It’s a good size for larger families or bigger events.
 You can grill about 12 4” burgers at a time on it.

 The thing we love, as with all Weber’s, is the combo of the smart iGrill 3 monitoring capability and the GS4 system The GS4 is a group of features that makes ignition sure, grease easy to deal with, and burners that provide even heat.
 You get all of that here.